Shockwave Therapy for ED: The Science, the Costs, and Whether It’s Worth It

 The Science Behind Shockwave Therapy

-Shockwave therapy has shown promising results.
-A review of 14 studies found that 60-70% of men saw improvement in their erectile function after the treatment.
+Shockwave therapy research has shown promising results.
+A review of 14 studies found that 60-70% of men found Shockwave therapy effective in improving their erectile function after the treatment.

 On average, their IIEF scores (which measure erectile function) increased by 6-7 points.
 This is solid evidence that this treatment works for many men.